Because we LOVE it!

 4. Microbes In Dirt Boost Serotonin Levels

-Lack of the hormone Serotonin is linked to depression and taking the hygiene hypothesis a step further, research has found that exposure to Mycobacterium Vaccae, a harmless soil microbe, actually alters our vulnerability to conditions such as depression.
+Lack of the hormone Serotonin is linked to depression and taking the hygiene hypothesis a step further, research has found that exposure to Mycobacterium Vaccae, a harmless soil microbe, actually alters our vulnerability to mental health conditions such as depression.

 The microbe can be inhaled when out walking or gardening, it can be ingested through water and eating plants picked from the garden or from carrot skins, for example (and presumably in Dead Sea mud…!).
 So before you hit the chocolate for your next mood boost, try a little ‘outdoors’ instead.